 After an unsuccessful road test, there is a 14-day waiting period before you may take the test again.
 You can schedule your appointment for any time after this waiting period is over.

-After four unsuccessful road test attempts, you are required to take a minimum of two hours of professional instruction from a driving school with a permit from MPI before booking a fifth road test.
+After three unsuccessful road test attempts, you are required to take a minimum of five hours of professional instruction from a driving school with a permit from MPI before booking a fourth road test.
+Five hours of professional instruction will also be required before booking each road test after your fourth road test.

-A signed Driving Instruction Verification form, including the driving instructor’s permit number, must be presented to an Autopac agent in order to pay for and book the fifth attempt.
-An additional two hours of driving instruction will be required prior to each additional attempt.
+A signed Driving Instruction Verification form, including the driving instructor’s permit number, must be presented to an Autopac agent in order to pay for and book the fourth attempt.
+An additional five hours of driving instruction will be required prior to each additional attempt.

-Please note: All driving schools must have a valid permit from MPI.
-To ensure a school has a valid permit, customers should ask the school or instructor to see their permit or contact the Permit Unit at 204-985-8063 or permitunit@mpi.mb.ca.
+All driving schools must have a valid permit from MPI.
+To ensure a school has a valid permit, customers should ask the school or instructor to see their permit or contact the Permit Unit at 204-985-8063 or [email protected].

 How to book